-The distinctive Hebrew name for the God of Israel, the Creator of the world, is expressed in the Hebrew texts of the Old Testament by the name יהוה.
+The distinctive Hebrew name for the God of Israel, the Creator of the world, is expressed in the Hebrew texts of the Old Testament as יהוה.
 Writers from ancient times have referred to this special name by the technical term tetragrammaton (which literally means “four letters”), sometimes shortened in modern scholarship to tetragram.
 The four letters reading from right to left (as in all Hebrew) would be represented in modern English by the four letters Y, H, W, H, and thus the name is transliterated (represented by the script of another language) into English as YHWH.
 Ancient Hebrew did not use letters that we would call vowels; a reader would recognize the words from context and in that way know what vowels to use when reading aloud.
-You could probably do the same if you read something in English with no vowels, such as the following text:

 For our purposes, it probably doesn’t matter how the name was originally pronounced.
 The spelling Jehovah is perfectly acceptable when translating the Hebrew YHWH.
 I agree with the Jehovah’s Witnesses’ argument that if English-speaking Christians can use the form Jesus for the Hebrew name Yeshua (for example), they can use Jehovah for Yahweh (or whatever the original pronunciation was).
 The form Jehovah is found not only in the King James Version but also in orthodox Christian hymns, on church buildings, and in sound Christian literature.
-Only if the Witnesses claimed that Jehovah is the only correct spelling and pronunciation would their position in that respect be challengeable on the grounds that the original form differed.
+Only if the Witnesses claimed that Jehovah is the only correct spelling and pronunciation would their position in that respect be open to criticism.
 However, they don’t make that claim.
 Thus, I respectfully disagree with other evangelical Christian writers who have criticized the Watchtower position by saying that if they want to insist on using the divine name they should use the form Yahweh.

 The Divine Name in Ancient Greek Translations of the Old Testament

-Matters are considerably more complicated and controversial with regard to the translations of the Old Testament into Greek done in the ancient world both before and after the time of Christ.
-The oldest and most influential Greek version of the Old Testament was produced in the middle of the third century BC by Jews in Alexandria and was a translation specifically of the Pentateuch (Genesis through Deuteronomy), what Jews called the Torah (law, instruction).
+The oldest and most influential Greek version of the Old Testament was produced in the middle of the third century BC by Jews in Alexandria and was a translation specifically of the Pentateuch (Genesis through Deuteronomy).
 Over the next two centuries, Greek-speaking Jews produced translations of the rest of the Hebrew Scriptures (what Christians later called the Old Testament).
 These earliest, pre-Christian translations of the Old Testament are conventionally called “the Septuagint,” even though this name strictly speaking referred to the first Greek version of the Pentateuch.
 Scholars commonly refer to the Septuagint by the abbreviation LXX (the Roman numeral form of “70”), reflecting the traditional story of its being produced by 70 (actually 72) Jewish translators.

 Meanwhile, throughout the past two millennia Jews have avoided pronouncing the name YHWH aloud or even writing it (except in making copies of the Hebrew Bible itself), usually saying “Lord” (in Hebrew, Adonai) in place of the name.
 Thus, standard Jewish versions of the Bible in English, notably the version produced by the Jewish Publication Society in 1917 and its more recent version in 1985, employ the same practice of using “Lord” in place of the divine name.

 Given the fact that both Christians and Jews universally accepted this practice of using “Lord” or similar substitute terms for the name YHWH, and that our earliest copies of the Septuagint reflected this same practice, it seemed obvious that the Septuagint had followed this usage from the very beginning.
 However, a handful of manuscripts (or fragments of manuscripts) of the Septuagint from the first century BC and later have come to light that were copied by Jewish scribes and that use some form of the divine name.
 Four manuscripts dated from the first century BC to the first or possibly second century AD use the tetragrammaton in Aramaic or paleo-Hebrew characters.
-Three of these manuscripts were found in Egypt (two in Oxyrhynchus, a treasure trove of manuscripts discovered in the late nineteenth century that scholars are still analyzing and publishing)12 and the fourth (the one using the “square,” Aramaic script) was found in the Judean Desert.13 In addition, a first-century BC Greek manuscript of Leviticus found among the Dead Sea Scrolls uses the Greek IAΩ (which we might pronounce “Ya-oh”), an attempt to transliterate the divine name to show how it would be pronounced in Greek.14 So far, no manuscripts of the Old Testament in Greek from this period (first century BC to the second century AD) have been found that use substitute terms such as “Lord” and “God.”
+Three of these manuscripts were found in Egypt5 and the fourth was found in the Judean Desert.6 In addition, a first-century BC Greek manuscript of Leviticus found among the Dead Sea Scrolls uses the Greek IAΩ (which we might pronounce “Ya-oh”), an attempt to transliterate the divine name to show how it would be pronounced in Greek.7 So far, no manuscripts of the Old Testament in Greek from this period (first century BC to the second century AD) have been found that use substitute terms such as “Lord” and “God.”

 This manuscript evidence, though meager, could support the conclusion that the Septuagint originally used forms of the divine name YHWH, though what form would remain uncertain.
 Either the manuscript using the Greek IAΩ or the manuscripts using the tetragrammaton might represent the original reading.
 Suppose the tetragrammaton was the original reading.
 Then it would follow that the first-century BC manuscript using IAΩ was a deviation from that reading.
 Either way, we have evidence of different practices with regard to expressing the divine name in Greek manuscripts of the Old Testament by the first century BC.
 Once we realize this, we can see how precarious it would be to conclude with any dogmatism that the Septuagint originally used a form of the divine name.
 Likewise, it would be unwise with the evidence available at present to insist that the Septuagint originally did not use the divine name.
 We simply do not have sufficient evidence to draw any definite conclusion.

 Although we cannot be sure how the original Septuagint handled the divine name, we have good evidence that by the time of the New Testament writers there were different editions or types of the Old Testament in Greek that handled the name in different ways.
 We have already mentioned two of these, one using the tetragrammaton and the other spelling out the name phonetically in Greek as IAΩ.
 We also have indirect evidence that Jewish writers in the first century used a version of the Greek Old Testament that employed the Greek noun for “Lord” (κύριος) in place of the divine name.
-The most important Jewish author in this respect is Philo, an Alexandrian Jewish scholar who wrote numerous books on Scripture, theology, and philosophy.
-His writings cannot be dated precisely but were written around the time of Jesus (probably between AD 25 and 50).
-Philo knew what the tetragrammaton was (and even used the word tetragrammaton) but consistently used the title κύριος in place of the divine name when quoting from or commenting on the Old Testament.15
+The most important Jewish author in this respect is Philo, an Alexandrian Jewish scholar who wrote around the time of Jesus (roughly AD 25–50).
+Philo knew what the tetragrammaton was (and even used the word tetragrammaton) but consistently used the title κύριος in place of the divine name when quoting from or commenting on the Old Testament.8

 This leads us to the question of the practice of the New Testament writers, to which we now turn.